wazo-platform/wazo-doc/source/introduction/introduction.rst

 under the GPLv3 license.

-XiVO History
+Wazo History
 ============

-XiVO was created in 2005 by Sylvain Boily (Proformatique SARL).
+Wazo if a fork of XiVO, which was created in 2005 by Sylvain Boily (Proformatique SARL).
 The XiVO mark is now owned by Avencall SAS after a merge between Proformatique SARL and Avencall SARL in 2010.

-The XiVO core team works for Proformatique INC in Quebec City since 2010, after Sylvain Boily moved to Quebec city.
+The XiVO core development team worked for Proformatique, Inc. in Quebec City from 2010 to november 2016.

-`XiVO 1.2 was released <https://projects.wazo.community/news/49>`_ on February 3, 2012.
+In november 2016, the development team forked XiVO to create Wazo.
+Its first release, Wazo 16.16, was released in december 2016.